 - Background checks on those purchasing firearms at gun shows or online; and

 The brief also includes ways for individuals to take action on gun control, with options ranging from learning about state gun control bills and advocating for their passage; suicide-proofing one’s home; joining a gun control advocacy group; and donating to organizations that fight gun violence.
+Appropriate weapon storage is an essential thing that any responsible gun owner should be striving for.
+Keeping firearms in the home means you will want to keep it out of sight and sealed.
+See here for the top ar 15 cases.

 The policy brief, Gun Violence and LGBT Health, can be read here.